datacentricdesign/dcd-box/README.md

 Sign up and consent to the test app to get the token.

+## Docker cmd

+docker ps: list all running containers

+docker-compose up: to run a compose file, -d for detached (no output in the console), --build (force rebuilding) docker-compose start <container>
+docker-compose stop

+docker logs dcd-api-http -f (-f to stay connected to new logs, --tail 1000 for only getting the last 1000 logs)

+docker exec -it dcd-api-http /bin/bash (getting inside a container)

 ## Deployment

 Deployment repository of the Data-Centric Design Hub (https://datacentricdesign.org)